puppetlabs/relay-docs/docs/using-workflows/adding-connections.md

 # Adding connections

+Connections allow you to link Relay to other services you use, so that incoming events and outgoing actions can be automated across your whole toolchain.

-Add a connection to your workflow and then use Relay's web interface to store the values of the connection securely on the service.
+To use a connection, first add `!Connection` custom type to your workflow, then use Relay's web interface to store the values for the connection securely on the service.

-To add a connection to your workflow, set a field's value to the `!Connection` type and provide the connection's name and type.
+In your workflow, set a field's value to `!Connection` and provide a map containing the connection's name and type.
 For example:

 ```yaml
 steps: